Kibbie Dome: Renovations

 Following the first indoor football season, the asphalt base underneath the field was covered with Tartan polyurethane in January 1976.
 The first basketball game was played on January 21, and the inaugural Vandal Invitational indoor track meet was held three days later.

 The Kibbie Dome's roof spans 400 ft from sideline-to-sideline, and its maximum height is 150 ft above the hashmarks.
-(Holt Arena, completed in 1970 on the campus of Idaho State University in Pocatello, has an opposite geometry: its arched roof spans the length of the football field, rather than its width, resulting in a very low roof at the end lines and goal posts.)
+(The ICCU Dome, completed in 1970 on the campus of Idaho State University in Pocatello, has an opposite geometry: its arched roof spans the length of the football field, rather than its width, resulting in a very low roof at the end lines and goal posts.)

 Soon after completion in 1975, problems arose with the roof's exterior.
 The 4.5 acre outer surface of Hypalon and underlying polyurethane foam were improperly applied and a second attempt to seal the roof with Diathon in the late 1970s did not succeed.
 Leaks were occurring and wood rot was a potential problem by 1980.
 An infrared scan of the roof in the spring of 1981 showed that half of it was moist and the insulating foam was in poor condition.
 Various stopgap measures were taken to stop the leaks in 1981.
-After an extended period of finger-pointing and threatened legal action, an out-of-court settlement was reached.
-A new superstructure with a composite roof was built over the original.
+After an extended period of finger-pointing and threatened legal action, an out-of-court settlement was reached; a new superstructure with a composite roof was built over the original.
 Completed in the fall of 1982, coinciding with the completion of the East End Addition, the second roof shielded the first and solved the problem.
+A by-product of the settlement was the exposure of many safety issues with the venue.